willigott/datasciencecoursera/GettingAndCleaningData/CourseProject/CodeBook.md

 ## Processing the data

 The task is described in README.md.
-In the following, the steps that are needed to solve these tasks are described as well as the resulting data set.
-Please note that there are also several explanatory comments in teh script "run_analysis.R".
+In the following, the steps that are needed to solve these tasks are described as well as the resulting dataset.
+Please note that there are also several explainatory comments in the script "run_analysis.R".

 1) The file "features.txt" is read in.
 Theses features will serve as columns headers for the actual datasets.